21 Best Email Tools With Inbox Placement Testing (2026)

 1. Sequenzy

-Best for: SaaS companies wanting built-in deliverability monitoring with email marketing
+Best for: SaaS email deliverability with AI-powered testing

-Sequenzy includes inbox placement monitoring as part of its email platform.
+Sequenzy includes inbox placement monitoring as part of its unified email platform.
 Before sending campaigns, run a placement test to see where your email lands across Gmail, Outlook, Yahoo, and Apple Mail.
-Results show inbox vs. spam placement, authentication status (SPF, DKIM, DMARC), and content analysis.
+Results show inbox vs. spam placement, authentication status (SPF, DKIM, DMARC), and content analysis powered by AI.

 The advantage over standalone tools is integration.
 When Sequenzy detects placement issues, it surfaces recommendations directly in your campaign workflow.
 Poor Gmail placement?
 The platform suggests content adjustments before you send to your full list.
 Authentication problems?
 Sequenzy flags them in your domain settings.